odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 specificities of the country like the chart of accounts, taxes, or bank interfaces.

-In particular, Odoo's core accounting engine support:
+In particular, Odoo's core accounting engine supports:

 * Anglo-Saxon Accounting (U.S., U.K.,, and other English-speaking
   countries including Ireland, Canada, Australia, and New Zealand)